KEY QUESTIONS

 Objectives and methods

-- Train captive ringed, spotted and bearded seals for voluntary participation in behavioural hearing tests
+- Captive ringed, spotted and bearded seals were trained for voluntary participation in behavioural hearing tests

 Importance